 Step 2: Describe Your World

-Paint for your reader a world that transports them, allowing them to see, smell, hear, and touch their surroundings.
+Once you’ve determined your genre, paint for your reader a world that transports them, allowing them to see, smell, hear, and touch their surroundings.
+Show them, don’t tell them.

 When James Cameron wrote the movie Avatar, he created countless reference books on Pandora’s vegetation and climate and even botany.